Product Roundup May 2019

-Exciting updates on the product front, including a new stock image integration, plus enhanced customizations to fine-tune your digital assets and Style Guides.
+Exciting updates on the product front, including a new stock image integration, plus enhanced customizations to fine-tune your digital assets and Brand Guidelines.

 With our Unsplash Integration, you can expand your Media Library with stock images retrieved from Unsplash – from directly within your Frontify environment.
 This helps you streamline the process of incorporating assets from a third party to Frontify.
 Once the integration is activated, you can easily search for the respective assets by entering the search term in the consumer view of your Media Library.
 Learn more about the Unsplash Integration here, and keep your eyes peeled for additional stock image integrations to come.

-As you might have noticed, we introduced the Targets feature for the Style Guide a little while back.
-With it, you’re able to granulate your Style Guide and create variants of it specifically tailored to individual departments, markets, and more.
+As you might have noticed, we introduced the Targets feature for the Brand Guidelines a little while back.
+With it, you’re able to granulate your guidelines and create variants of it specifically tailored to individual departments, markets, and more.
 This feature has been adopted for the Media Library as well – bringing along the ability to set targets on an asset itself.
 Simply browse your Media Library and choose the respective assets to set targets via bulk action.
 See how to set Media Library Targets up here.

 This fresh feature gives you the option to set a requirement for every user to accept a license and copyright notice before downloading an asset.
 The beauty of this process ensures your copyright provisions and license agreements are fully upheld, and that our assets are used as intended.